-These regulations require employers to avoid, as far as is reasonably practical, the need for their employees to undertake any manual handling operations which involve risks of their being injured.
+These Regulations require employers to avoid, as far as is reasonably practical, the need for their employees to undertake any manual handling operations which involve foreseeable risks of their being injured.
 If this is not possible, an assessment of the risk must be carried out and steps taken to reduce the risk.

 This Directive (the Council Directive concerning the minimum safety and health requirements for the workplace (first individual directive within the meaning of Article 16 (1) of Directive 89/391/EEC)) defined the term "workplace" to mean the place which houses workstations and any other place within the area of the undertaking to which the worker has access in the course of his or her employment.

-The directive — Council Directive on the minimum safety and health requirements for work with display screen equipment (fifth individual Directive within the meaning of Article 16 (1) of Directive 89/391/EEC) — excluded certain VDUs from its scope including computer systems on board means of transport and cash registers.
-It placed an obligation on employers to analyse workstations with regard to their health and safety impact, with particular regard to risks to eyesight, physical problems and mental stress.
+Council Directive on the minimum safety and health requirements for work with display screen equipment (fifth individual Directive within the meaning of Article 16 (1) of Directive 89/391/EEC)

 These regulations require a person who has, to any extent, control of non-domestic premises in which there is a cooling tower or an evaporative condenser, to notify their local authority in writing, providing specified information.

 These regulations clarify the meaning of household, commercial and industrial waste.

 This Act introduces integrated pollution control to prevent pollution arising as a result of emissions to air, land or water from scheduled processes under the supervision of the Environment Agency, and control of pollution to air from the less heavily polluting processes, through the local authority.
 Authorisation to operate the relevant processes must be obtained from the enforcing authority.